-Based on your opinion, what things do you wish your patients would do when using your services so they feel their best, have a strong immunity during breast cancer treatment, and experience the best outcome possible.
+Based on your opinion, what things do you wish your patients would do when using your services, so they feel their best, have a strong immunity during breast cancer treatment and experience the best outcomes possible?

 When you are getting chemotherapy, exercise is the best strategy to help prevent fatigue-even though you feel too tired to exercise, it is helpful with fatigue!